 Day 7: Ride to Bologna

-Highlights: Modena's covered street market, Italy's culinary capital, guided visit of Bologna, Gelato University and MuseumBefore heading out of Modena with your bicycle, we suggest a visit to the local covered market that's been selling local products: fruit and vegetables, but also gourmet selections of Lambrusco wine, Amaretti cookies, truffle, cheese and Prosciutto, and of course traditional balsamic vinegar since the middle ages.
-A rail to trail bikepath will lead us to the fortress town of Bazzano, a great spot for a morning snack before enjoying great views along the hills on our way to Bologna, our destination for the next two nights.
+Highlights: Gelato University, Guided visit of BolognaWe leave Modena with its Duomo and the Ghirlandaia tower along a rails to trails bikepath will lead us to the fortress town of Bazzano, a great spot for a morning snack before enjoying great views along the hills on our way to Bologna, our destination for tonight.
+We'll stop at the University of Gelato at the Gelato Lab to learn how to make gelato, and to enjoy the fruit of our efforts.
 We'll complete the day with a guided visit of this great city before dinner together.
-Daily Mileage: 62 km (38.5 mi)
+Daily Mileage: 67 km (42 mi)

 Lodging: Hotel Touring